ckataki/SudokuSolver/README.md

 # SudokuSolver
 ## Introductory Sudoku solver project for the Udacity AI Nanodegree program

+An explanation of strategies and heuristics can be found here: http://www.sudokudragon.com/sudokustrategy.htm

-Uses the following heuristics and constraints:
+This project uses the following heuristics and constraints:

-Naked twins, diagonal constraint
+1. Naked twins
+2. Diagonal constraints (the constraint of unique digits also applies to the two diagonals)

-### Install
+### Requirements

 This project requires **Python 3**.